Skip to main content

 • “The atmosphere shifts naturally depending on what’s happening, and it genuinely enhances the overall experience.”

-• “As others have said in other reviews, the atmosphere of the game combined with how the runs feel does not make me want to do multiple runs a day beyond 1 or 2.
-I reached the caves and had my limit, then uninstalled.”
+• “As others have said in other reviews, the atmosphere combined with how the runs feel does not make me want to run multiple runs a day.
+I have just reached the caves, hit my limit, and uninstalled.”

-• “I get the dark atmosphere, but the decision to have a video game be fully gray baffles me.”
+• “I get the dark atmosphere, but the decision to make the entire game fully gray baffles me.”

 • “The whole atmosphere of the game and the cats is grimy, like the snot collar you just equipped on your newest kitty.”